rljacobson/MathLine/README.md

 Author(s): Robert Jacobson \<rljacobson gmail\>

 License: BSD license.
 See the file LICENSE.txt for details.
 Note that this license applies ONLY to the MathLine source code.
-At compile time MathLine links against the MathLink/WSTP library which use and distribution is governed by a separate non free license.
+At compile time MathLine links against the MathLink/WSTP library which use and distribution is governed by a separate non-free license.
 It is your responsibility to ensure your use of the linked MathLine binary is in compliance with the MathLink/WSTP license.

 This software includes linenoise ([http://github.com/antirez/linenoise](http://github.com/antirez/linenoise)), a readline-like library by Salvatore Sanfilippo and Pieter Noordhuis released under the BSD license.
 See LICENSE-linenoise.txt for more information.